Finding Accurate Coronavirus Information

 It’s true that things are constantly changing.
-Finding information in a time of uncertainty means waiting for the dust to settle.
+Information-gathering in a time of uncertainty means waiting for the dust to settle.
 But the dust isn’t settling in some areas, and questions still exist.
 Many facts should be clear from prior research.
-Yet 6+ months after COVID-19 was discovered, basics escape us.
-We don’t even know if six feet is enough for social distancing.
+Yet 6+ months after the discovery of COVID-19, basics escape us.
+We don’t even understand if six feet is enough for social distancing.

 To be fair, virology is a new science.
-The first detailed images of viruses came with the invention of electron microscopes in 1931.
+Detailed images of viruses didn’t exist until the invention of electron microscopes in 1931.
 But considering microbiology’s importance to the survival of humanity, one would think we’d know more.
 Instead, a lot of things are mysteries.

 Here’s what we know (and don’t know) on masks, ventilators, hydroxychloroquine, and more.

-According to Livescience, “[the] first known outbreak of SARS-CoV-2 in humans occurred in Wuhan and initially was traced to a wet seafood market (which sold live fish and other animals), though some of the earliest cases have no link to that market….”
-Evolutionary biologist Bret Weinstein said in an interview that the virus has characteristics unlikely to be found in nature.
-That doesn’t necessarily mean, however, that the virus was created or modified in a lab.
+According to Livescience, “[the] first known outbreak of SARS-CoV-2 in humans occurred in Wuhan and initially was traced to a wet seafood market (which sold live fish and other animals), though some of the earliest cases have no link to that market....”
+Evolutionary biologist Bret Weinstein said in an interview that the virus has characteristics rarely found in nature.
+That doesn’t mean, however, that the virus was created or modified in a lab.
 It probably wasn’t.
-It’s still a possibility that may never get ruled out, considering Wuhan does have a BSL-4 viral laboratory.
-A number of complaints emerged in 2018, including lack of training and insufficient safety/management at the lab.
+It’s still a possibility that may never get ruled out, considering Wuhan has a BSL-4 viral laboratory.
+Several complaints emerged in 2018, including lack of training and insufficient safety/management at the lab.
 And in 2015, the lab published a joint study after combining a bat-borne coronavirus with “the backbone of a SARS virus.”
 But again, this may be a coincidence, and most scientists don’t believe COVID-19 was engineered.

 We may never know the origins of SARS-CoV-2.